oliparson/infer-hmm/README.md

-infer-hmm: An Infer.NET implementation of the tidden Markov model
+infer-hmm: An Infer.NET implementation of the hidden Markov model
 ==========

 A [hidden Markov model](http://en.wikipedia.org/wiki/Hidden_Markov_model) (HMM) is a statistical tool for modelling sequential processes.
 The model consists of a Markov chain of discrete unobserved variables, each of which emits an observed continuous variable.
 The probabilistic dependencies between each of the variables in the chain is governed by a set of model parameters.